Kahler-Einstein metrics with edge singularities: Preliminaries

 The spaces with higher regularity are defined using differentiations with respect to unit length vector fields with respect to $g_\beta$; these vector fields are spanned by $\del_r$, $r^{-1}\del_\theta$ and $\del_{y_j}$.
 Thus

-There is one potentially confusing point about these spaces, especially if we compare this definition with the equivalent one given in \cite{D}.
+There a few potentially confusing points about these spaces.
+The first is that the spaces $\calC^{k,\gamma}_w$ with $k > 0$ seem to depend on the choice of coordinates, or choice of frame.
+It is not hard to untangle the dependence or lack thereof, but since we only use these spaces when $k = 0$, this discussion is relegated to another paper.
+Second, it is worth comparing this definition with the equivalent one given in \cite{D}.
 As is evident from the definition above, the space $\calC^{0,\gamma}_w$ above does {\it not} depend on the cone angle parameter $\beta$ (at least so long as $\beta$ stays bounded away from $0$ and $\infty$).
-However, suppose we consider the (apparently) fixed function $f = |z_1|^a = R^a$ for some $a>0$ in terms of the original holomorphic coordinates.
-In terms of the cylindrical coordinates $(r,\theta,y)$, we have $f = c r^{a/\beta}$ for some constant $c$, and hence $f \in \calC^{0,\gamma}_w$ if and only if $a/\beta \geq \gamma$, i.e., $a \geq \beta \gamma$.
+However, suppose we consider the (apparently) fixed function $f = |z_1|^a = \rho^a$ for some $a>0$ in terms of the original holomorphic coordinates.
+In terms of the cylindrical coordinates $(r,\theta,y)$, we have $f = \be^{a/\be} r^{a/\beta}$, and hence $f \in \calC^{0,\gamma}_w$ if and only if $a/\beta \geq \gamma$, i.e., $a \geq \beta \gamma$.
 Inequalities of this type appear in \cite{D}.
-This seems inconsistent with the claim that the H\"older space is independent of $\beta$; the discrepancy between these statements is explained by observing that the singular coordinate change {\it does} depend on $\beta$, and while the function $R^a$ is independent of $\beta$, its composition with this coordinate change is not.
+This seems inconsistent with the claim that the H\"older space is independent of $\beta$; the discrepancy between these statements is explained by observing that the singular coordinate change {\it does} depend on $\beta$, and while the function $\rho^a$ is independent of $\beta$, its composition with this coordinate change is not.
 Equivalently, if we pull back the function space $\calC^{0,\gamma}_w$ via this coordinate change, then we get a varying family of function spaces on $M$.
 We prefer, however, to think of $M \setminus \D$ as a fixed but singular geometric object, with smooth structure determined by the coordinates $(r,\theta,y)$, and with a single scale of naturally associated H\"older spaces.